stevenaeola/linalg_lectures/1_structures/PITCHME.md

 - The integers with +
 - [Symmetries](https://en.wikipedia.org/wiki/Symmetry_group)
 - Anything we can prove about groups in general we know about all these groups
-- E.g. identity is unique
+- E.g. identity is unique - let's prove it

 ---